SetVenue Property Owner Agreement

 8.1 Host Authorization

 By enabling the Damage Hold feature on a Listing, you authorize SetVenue to facilitate the damage hold workflow on your behalf with respect to Bookings at that Listing.
-This authorization includes SetVenue's ability to: (a) present the Damage Hold disclosure to the Guest at checkout; (b) instruct Stripe to place a pre-authorization or save a Guest payment method for off-session use as a Damage Hold against your Connected Account; (c) send the Guest a magic-link Damage Charge Request email on your behalf following a Booking; and (d) instruct Stripe to capture or release the Damage Hold based on the Guest's affirmative response or non-response, as set out in ToS §9.
+This authorization includes SetVenue's ability to: (a) present the Damage Hold disclosure to the Guest at checkout; (b) instruct Stripe to save the Guest's payment method for off-session use and to place a near-event off-session authorization as a Damage Hold — in either routing mode under §5; (c) send the Guest a magic-link Damage Charge Request email on your behalf following a Booking; and (d) instruct Stripe to capture or release the Damage Hold based on the Guest's affirmative response or non-response, as set out in ToS §9 (captured amounts route to your Connected Account in Direct-routing mode, or through SetVenue's account as your limited collection agent in Platform-collect mode).

 8.2 Affirmative-Accept Gate